RHEcosystemAppEng/kong-discovery/monitoring/README.md

 #### Validate the metrics

-I have used the rate-limit plugin from ../kic/simple-rate-limiting.yaml and made a lot of requests until the rate limit is exeeded.
+The rate-limit plugin from ../kic/simple-rate-limiting.yaml was used and made a lot of requests until the rate limit is exeeded.
 Then in the Dashboard you can correlate the requests per second and confirm the 429 status codes start appearing when the limit of 10 requests per minute is reached.

 ## Clean up